 Ellis R Dungan, an American born film director, made Tamil films from 1936 to 1950.
 An alumnus of the University of Southern California, (USC)’s Cinema Department, he moved to India for a short visit in 1935 on the invite of a fellow USC mate, ML Tandon.
 Dungan ended up staying back for a decade and a half.

 He informally assisted Tandon on the Tamil film Bhakta Nandanar (1935) before making his debut as a director with Sathi Leelavathi (1936), based on SS Vasan’s novel.
 The film is though largely remembered now for introducing the Tamil cinema legend M G Ramachandran to the film industry.
 It was though with Iru Sagodarargal (1936) that Dungan managed to make a mark for himself in Tamil cinema.
 The film was a remarkable shift from the usual mythological dramas to the social themes tackling a story about conflict of values of the joint family system.

-He made a number of Tamil films and one Hindi film Meera (1947).
-He introduced many new techniques to Indian cinema despite the technical limitations of that period.
-Dungan is credited with introducing modern make up, the mobile camera and cabaret dance numbers to Tamil Cinema and moving it away from the influence of stage plays.
+Credited for introducing many new techniques to Indian cinema despite the technical limitations of that period, Dungan popularized modern make up, the mobile camera and cabaret dance numbers to Tamil Cinema and moving it away from the influence of stage plays.
 He helped develop a more sophisticated language of Tamil cinema through his filmmaking, utilizing fewer songs, making the script comprehensive and altering the usual drama photography style of filmmaking that was largely popular in Indian cinema at that point of time.

 Dungan passed away in Wheeling, West Virginia in the United States on December 1, 2001.
-He had lived there since 1958 once he returned to America.
-He is the subject of a documentary film, An American in Madras (2013).
+He had lived there since 1958 when he returned to America.
+He was also the subject of a documentary film, An American in Madras (2013).